TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 - ## Github

-    * To create a new repository I took the following steps:
+    * To create a new repository, I took the following steps:

-        + Logged into Github.
+        + Logged into GitHub.
         + Click the ‘repositories’ section.
         + Click the green ‘new’ button to create new repository.
         + Choose ‘repository template’ Used the code institute template as recommended from the dropdown menu.